1953 Mille Miglia

-The 1953 Mille Miglia, was the second round of the 1953 F.I.A.
-World Sportscar Championship and was held on the open-road of Italy, on 26 April 1953.
-The route was based on a round trip between Brescia and Rome, with start/finish, in Brescia.
+The 1953 Mille Miglia was the second round of the 1953 F.I.A.
+World Sportscar Championship and was held on the open road of Italy, on 26 April 1953.
+The route was a round trip between Brescia and Rome, with a start/finish in Brescia.

-A total of 577 cars were entered 1953 running of the Mille Miglia, across eight classes based on engine sizes, ranging from up to 750 cc to over 2.0 litre, for both Touring Cars and Sport Cars.
+A total of 577 cars were entered in the 1953 Mille Miglia, across eight classes based on engine size, ranging from up to 750 cc to over 2.0 litre, for both touring cars and sport cars.
 Of these, 490 cars started the event.
-The smaller displacement, slower cars started first, with each car number related to their allocated start time.
-For example Juan-Manuel Fangio’s car had the number 602, he left Brescia at 6:02 am, while the first cars had started late in the evening on the previous day.
+The smaller displacement, slower cars started first, with each car number relating to their allocated start time.
+For example, Juan-Manuel Fangio’s car had the number 602, and he left Brescia at 6:02 am, while the first cars had started late in the evening of the previous day.

 Report

 Entry

-The works S. P. A. Alfa Romeo entered in force with three new cars, the Alfa Romeo 6C 3000 Competizione Maggiorata to be driven by Fangio, Karl Kling, and Consalvo Sanesi.
-Scuderia Lancia had assembled a veteran team, consisting of Piero Taruffi, four-time winner Clemente Biondetti, Umberto Maglioli, Felice Bonetto and Franco Bornigia with the first four driving their D20 2900.
-Ferrari for their part arrived with four 300 bhp 4.1 litre, Ferrari 340 MM Spyder Vignale for Luigi Villoresi, Giuseppe Farina, Giannino Marzotto and the American racer Tom Cole.
-For 1953, the Mille Miglia was a round of the new World Sports Car Championship, the home teams faced strong challengers.
-From Great Britain, came Aston Martin and Jaguar, and France sent Gordini.
+Alfa Romeo entered in force with the Alfa Romeo 6C 3000 CM to be driven by Fangio, Karl Kling, and Consalvo Sanesi.

+Scuderia Lancia had assembled a veteran team consisting of Piero Taruffi, four-time winner Clemente Biondetti, Umberto Maglioli, Felice Bonetto and Franco Bornigia, with the first four driving their D20 2900.

+Ferrari for their part arrived with four 300 bhp, 4.1 litre Ferrari 340 MM Spyder Vignales for Luigi Villoresi, Giuseppe Farina, Giannino Marzotto and the American racer Tom Cole.

+For 1953, the Mille Miglia was a round of the new World Sports Car Championship, and the home teams faced strong challengers.
+From Great Britain came Aston Martin and Jaguar, while France sent Gordini.

 Race

 The race started at 22:01 on 25 April, when P.J.
 Darquier departed Brescia in his Renault 4CV/1063.
-The faster car would leave the following morning, when conditions were warm and dry.
-After nine and half hours, all the cars were on their way to Rome.
+The faster cars would leave the following morning, when conditions were warm and dry.
+After nine and half hours, through the night and early morning, all the cars were on their way to Rome.

-The Alfas took the early lead, with Sanesi controlling the pace, averaging 113 mph, on the leg to Verona, but his drive ended with an accident on the road to Rome.
+The Alfas took the early lead, with Sanesi controlling the pace, averaging 113 mph on the leg to Verona, but his drive ended with an accident on the road to Rome.
 The Ferrari of Farina had crashed out, and Kling assumed the lead, only to retire from an accident himself.